-When building a website, we often encounter such a scenario: the page header (Header), footer (Footer), sidebar (Sidebar), and navigation menu modules almost appear on every page.These modules are not only similar in content, but their structure and style also need to be maintained highly consistent.If you repeat this code on each page, it is not only inefficient, but also once you need to make modifications, you have to adjust all pages one by one, which is undoubtedly a maintenance nightmare.
+When building a website, we often encounter such a scenario: modules such as the website header (Header), footer (Footer), sidebar (Sidebar), and navigation menu appear almost on every page.These modules are not only similar in content, but also need to maintain consistency in their structure and style.If you repeat the same code on each page, it is not only inefficient, but also a nightmare of maintenance if you need to modify it later.

-It is fortunate that AnQiCMS (AnQiCMS) understands the importance of template reuse and provides a powerful and flexibleincludetags, making everything simple and efficient.
-ThroughincludeLabels, we can isolate these common modules into separate files and then easily reference them anywhere they are needed, thereby greatly enhancing development efficiency, reducing maintenance costs, and ensuring the consistency of the overall website style.
+Luckyly, AnQiCMS (AnQiCMS) understands the importance of template reuse and provides powerful and flexibleincludetags, making everything simple and efficient.
+ThroughincludeLabel, we can isolate these common modules into separate files, then easily reference them wherever needed, thereby greatly enhancing development efficiency, reducing maintenance costs, and ensuring the consistency of the overall website style.

 includeThe core value of the label

-includeThe core concept of the label is "Write Once, Use Anywhere".It allows developers to extract a block of standalone template code (such as the HTML structure of the header and footer) and save it as a separate template file.includeThe label points to this file, and the system will 'insert' this part of the code into the specified position when rendering the page.
+includeThe core concept of the tag is 'write once, use anywhere'.It allows developers to extract a block of independent template code (such as the HTML structure of the header and footer) and save it as a separate template file.When other templates need this part of the code, just useincludeThe tag points to the file, and the system will insert this part of the code into the specified position when rendering the page.

 This reuse pattern brings multiple benefits:

-- Improve development efficiency:No need to copy code, just one line tag can introduce complex modules.
+- Improve development efficiency:No need to copy code, just a simple line of tag can introduce a complex module.

-- Reduce maintenance costs:Any modification to the public module only needs to be made in one place, and all pages that reference it will be automatically updated.
+- Reduce maintenance costs:Any modification to the public module only needs to be made in one place, and all pages referencing it will automatically update.

-includestatements, with clear and readable structure. - Ensure visual consistency:Ensures the uniform appearance and function of common elements across different pages of the website.
+includeThe statement is clear and easy to read. - Ensure visual consistency:Ensures the unified appearance and functionality of common elements on different pages of the website.

 includeBasic usage of tags

-In the template system of AnQi CMS,includeThe label usage is very intuitive.
-Assuming we have saved the public header content of the website.partial/header.html, the public footer content saved as.partial/footer.htmlThey are usually located in the root directory of the current template theme (for exampletemplate/default/partial/).
-Then, in any page template (such asindex.html/detail.html), we just need to refer to them like this:
+In the AnQi CMS template system,includeThe label usage is very intuitive.
+Suppose we have already saved the common header content of the website aspartial/header.html, and the common footer content aspartial/footer.htmlThey are usually located in the root directory of the current template theme (for example)template/default/partial/Then, in any page template (such as)index.html/detail.htmlWe can refer to them in this way:

 {% include "partial/header.html" %}